AliJayCarter/dig-deep-construction/README.md

 - The website was tested on Chrome, Firefox and Safari for resposiveness.
 - The form and dropdowns work as intended on all browsers listed.
 - The wesbite looks as it was intended on all device sizes on the browsers mentioned above.
+- The contact form was tested to ensure all fields are required along with the modal dropping down and confirming succesful submission.
+The fuction worked on all browsers mentioned above.

 ## Bugs
 ### Fixed Bugs